-(16) The QSE representing an ESR, in order to charge the ESR, must submit RTM Energy Bids, and the ESR may withdraw energy from the ERCOT System only when dispatched by SCED to do so.
-An ESR may telemeter a status of OUTL only if the ESR is in Outage status.
+(18) The QSE representing an ESR may withdraw energy from the ERCOT System only when dispatched by SCED to do so.
+An ESR may telemeter a status of OUT only if the ESR is in Outage status.

 6.5.7.3.1 Determination of Real-Time On-Line Reliability Deployment Price Adder